 It’s fairly common for some of our business customers to ask, “Why are my Google reviews not showing up?”
 Chances are that if you’re having issues with your Google My Business (GMB) listing isn’t the only one experiencing this issue.

 In this blog post, we discuss some of the possible explanations for disappearing Google reviews, which often have to do with one of two things: issues with your GMB listing or problems with the formatting of the review.

-- Google reviews not showing due to Google My Business listing issues
+- Google reviews not displaying properly due to Google My Business listing issues

 - Google review issues due to review formatting

 Why Does Your Brand Need Google Reviews to Show Up?

 First, let’s begin with why Google reviews are important to begin with.
 Ensuring that your Google reviews show up correctly is vital to the success of your company’s online reputation.
 It should also be a top priority as you develop and execute your online review management strategy.

 In other words, Google is the first and only stop for most people looking to see if a brand is worth their time and money.
 Having as many reviews on your Google listing can provide the social proof people need to make informed shopping decisions.